Calibrated Test-Time Guidance for Bayesian Inference: Experiments

-We compare the proposed method against two categories of baselines obtained from \cite{zheng2025inversebench}.
-First, we include traditional image reconstruction methods such as \citet{chandra2015simple, chael2018interferometric}.
-Second, we compare with recent test-time guidance approaches~\cite{chung2023diffusion, song2023lossguided, mardani2023variational, wu2024principled, zhang2024improvingdiffusioninverseproblem, zhu2023denoising}, which incorporate diffusion models as implicit priors for solving inverse problems.
-All test-time guidance methods are evaluated using the implementation provided by \cite{zheng2025inversebench}, following the same experimental protocol for fair comparison.
+We use the gradient-free estimator in \cref{eq:reinforce-estimator}, as we find the gradient-based estimator to require many samples.
+To evaluate the estimator, we compare sampling $x \sim p(x \mid x_t)$ using the pretrained diffusion model with a fixed number of inner steps $M$ and using the renoise trick (compare \cref{sec:fast-sample-generation}).
+For the latter, we train a mean-flow model \cite{pixelmeanflows} using samples from the original diffusion model.
+See \cref{app:blackhole_exp_details} for details.

-\Cref{fig:inference_comparison_blackhole} visualizes uncurated qualitative reconstruction results.
+\Cref{tab:bhi_results_100_psnr} shows that our method matches the state of the art at similar wall-clock time, and significantly outperforms them as the number of per-step samples $K$ is increased. \Cref{fig:inference_comparison_blackhole} visualizes uncurated qualitative reconstruction results.
 While some of the baselines produce results that are either noticeably blurred or fail to faithfully follow the ground-truth, our method yields results that are visually consistent with the ground truth.

-\Cref{tab:bhi_results_100_psnr} shows that our method matches the state-of-the-art in terms of peak signal-to-noise ratio (PSNR, higher is better).
-It measures the pixel-wise similarity between a reconstructed image and the ground truth, expressed in decibels, and thereby directly quantifies how close the reconstruction is to the true underlying image.
+This confirms that our method scales well to high-dimensional scientific inverse tasks.